 Administrative Chaos in Gauteng Hospitals Leading to Bankruptcy

-Gauteng’s Department of Health has appointed “a company” to collect money from “self-paying patients” who owe the department close to R700-million.
-In addition to these debts, the department is owed more than R2-billion.
-It is not known how they intend to try and recover this much larger amount of money.
+Gauteng’s Department of Health has appointed “a company” to collect money from “self-paying patients”.
+These patients owe close to R700-million to Gauteng hospitals.
+In addition to these debts, their are more than R2-billion in debts outstanding.
+No one knows how they intend to try and recover this much larger amount of money.

-In a clear admission that it is in a state of administrative chaos, the Gauteng health department has said that much of what is owed will never be repaid.
+The department admitted that it is in a state of administrative chaos.
+Indeed, the Gauteng health department said it would write off most of the debt.
 This is because many of the debts link to patients who live in informal settlements, and the department acknowledges that they are simply unable to pay their bills.
 Further, many cannot even provide the public health authorities with valid physical address details.

 The staggering debt owing to the Gauteng Department of Health is not individual, so-called self-paying patients, but rather government-related bodies.
 These include the national Departments of Correctional Services, Defence and Justice.
 Further, it is understood that the department is owed a huge percentage of its debt by the Road Accident Fund.

 Medical aid schemes only owe a minimal percentage of the debt to the department.
 This amounts to an estimated R215.3-million, which is less than a third owed by self-paying patients, and a tiny percentage of what government-related bodies owe.